 Students who have transfer or AP credit for a course at or above the course recommended by a mathematics placement test may be eligible to take the recommended course without being charged duplication or regression.

-Students who have credit for MATH:1850 or MATH:1860 and an ALEKS score above 75% must take the MPT 3 in order to determine whether duplication or regression may be waived.
+Students who have credit for MATH:1850 or MATH:1860 and an ALEKS score above 75% must take the Advanced Math Placement test in order to determine whether duplication or regression may be waived.

 If a student has transfer credit for a course two levels or more above their recommended placement, the student may enroll in an intermediate course.
 Duplication/regression may be waived until the student completes a math course equivalent to the transfer credit.
 However, it is recommended that the student retake the placement test first before determining which course to take.
 For example, a student has transfer credit for Calculus I (MATH:1850) but the ALEKS math placement test recommends College Algebra (MATH:1005).
 The student may take Elementary Functions (MATH:1020) and Calculus I (MATH:1850) and may have duplication/regression waived for both.
 (The student could also start with College Algebra and receive a waiver for regression for that course as well.)